How Whale shark Inspired Self-cleaning Water Filtration Membranes

 Filters up to 6,000 litres of water per hour through cephalic lobes using cross-flow filtration — particles are swept sideways off the filter surface rather than clogging it, allowing continuous high-volume water processing

-In the language of biomimicry, this falls under the Process › Filter matter category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Process › Filter matter category.

 The Design Principle